algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xbe
 - Stack: ..., A: []byte &rarr; ..., X: []byte, Y: uint64
 - X is the contents of box A if A exists, else ''.
 Y is 1 if A exists, else 0.
-Fails if len(box A) > 4096.
 - Availability: v7
 - Mode: Application

+For boxes that exceed 4,096 bytes, consider `box_create`, `box_extract`, and `box_replace`

 ## box_put

 - Opcode: 0xbf
 - Stack: ..., A: []byte, B: []byte &rarr; ...
 - replaces the contents of box A with byte-array B. Fails if A exists and len(B) != len(box A).
-Creates A if it does exist.
+Creates A if it does not exist.
 - Availability: v7
 - Mode: Application

+For boxes that exceed 4,096 bytes, consider `box_create`, `box_extract`, and `box_replace`

 ## txnas f